 The term “dynamic” is used quite a bit with audio gear, including headphones, microphones and speakers.
-In musical terms, “dynamics” refer to the range of intensity/loudness of a performance.
+In musical terms, “dynamics” refers to the range of intensity/loudness of a performance.
 The dynamic range should be considered when it comes to headphones, but the term “dynamic” typically means something different.

 What are dynamic headphones, and how do they work?
 Dynamic headphones have electromagnetic drivers that convert audio signals into sound waves via electromagnetic induction.
 Conductive coil/wire is connected to a diaphragm and suspended in a magnetic field.
 As audio signals pass through the coil, the diaphragm moves and creates sound.